 Each of the RACs represent one of the state’s five Service Delivery Areas (SDAs) allowing members to provide insight on the successes and pain points of providers in their area of the state.

-Councils will provide written feedback and recommendations on implementation activities, such as:
+Councils provide feedback and recommendations to SPARK on:

 - Format and methods of technical assistance support